-According to a report by MarketsandMarkets, the voice recognition software market size was $9.4 billion in 2022.
-The market is expected to grow to $28 billion by 2027.
+According to a report by MarketsandMarkets, the global voice recognition software market was valued at $9.4 billion in 2022 and is projected to reach $28 billion by 2027.
+More recent analyst estimates suggest even faster growth, driven largely by the explosion of ambient AI and AI medical scribe adoption across healthcare systems.

 What's driving this rapid growth?